mkrechetov/mkrechetov.github.io/_posts/2022-07-23-clustering.markdown

 Node2Vec
 =========

-This one is my favorite; here we use a pretrained [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) model and random walks to extract features for every node.
-I like the idea for its cross-disciplinarity, here we generate a large number of random walks on a graph and consider every walk as a sentence of some text.
+This one is my favorite; here we use a pre-trained [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) model and random walks to extract features for every node.
+I like the idea due to its cross-disciplinarity, here we generate a large number of random walks on a graph and consider every walk as a sentence of some text.
-Finally we use a pretrained Word2Vec model from gensim to get a multidimensional vector for every node.
+Finally, we use a pre-trained Word2Vec model from gensim to get a multidimensional vector for every node.
-The intuition is simple - if two words are often met in one sentence, their 'meaning' is correlated; analougously, if two nodes are often visited within one random walk, they are topologically 'close' and so should be their embeddings:
+The intuition is simple - if two words are often met in one sentence, their 'meaning' is correlated; analogously, if two nodes are often visited within one random walk, they are topologically 'close' and so should be their embeddings:

 ```
 def sampleWalk(G, walkDepth, seed=None):